-Take a tour through the past with Grantham, N.H.’s living history.
+Take an illustrated tour through the past with Grantham, N.H.’s living history.

 By Hayley Durfor

 Grantham’s Historical Places — a book by the Grantham Historical Society, Missy Walla and Sue Anne Bottomley — is a significant first step for anyone interested in learning more about the history of Grantham, N.H.
 Each historical location is portrayed in its own two-page section, with illustrations and old photographs on the left and a description of its history on the right.

 While it is not a comprehensive look at the town’s history, each section serves as its own small window into Grantham’s past.
 For instance, in the section on the building that currently houses the Grantham Historical Society, the reader learns that it was once known as the Grantham Village School and is taught a brief lesson on the history of public education in Grantham.
 Another section, on Boulderdale Farm, describes the adaptation of a traditional farm to the incursion of the modern highway system after World War II.